 The cost for a UAE visa depends on the type of visa chosen, the length of stay, whether it's a single or multi-entry visa, and the method by which it is procured.
 For example, applying for a visa through certain websites may incur an additional processing fee.
-In general, you can expect to pay around the below amounts for each type of visa:

 50+ countries can receive a visa on arrival in the UAE.
 This type of visa is free and allows for a stay of up to 30 days.
 Otherwise, visitors can apply for a visa online or through a hotel, travel agency, airline, or tour operator.